rsyncOSX/mydocsy/content/en/docs/configfiles.md

 +++

 RsyncUI read and store *configurations*, *log records* and *user settings* as [JSON](https://en.wikipedia.org/wiki/JSON) files.
 The location of files is: `$HOME/.rsyncosx/macserialnumber`.
-RsyncUI evaluates the computer mac serial number at startup.
+RsyncUI get the computer mac serial number at startup.
-At startup RsyncUI reads the user settings and default configurations as JSON data.
-Log records are only loaded when viewing logs and when updating the logs after at synchronization task.
+At startup RsyncUI reads the user settings and default configurations from JSON data.
+Log records are only loaded when viewing logs and when updating the logs after a synchronization task.

 ### Configuration files